 - The stitch around the front of the heel becomes undone.

-Then you need to check the following components of the shoes:
+Then you need to check the following components of your walking or running shoes:

 The midsole

-There are two main sections to the midsole of your shoes.
-First, the front of the shoe runs down to the middle, with the heel on one side and the toe on the other.
-Second, on each side of this portion are stitched-down areas called “leather” or “suede.”
+Generally speaking, there are two main sections to the midsole of your shoes.
+Firstly, the front of the shoe runs down to the middle, with the heel on one side and the toe on the other.
+Secondly, on each side of this portion are stitched-down areas, which is often called “leather” or “suede.”

-The suede area around your heels can wear away very quickly, causing friction between your foot and shoe.
-This friction eventually wears away at this area, causing pain in your heel and toes, which is why it’s essential to check for this.
-If this area is worn down, it’s time to get new shoes.
+Accordingly, the suede area around your heels can wear away extremely quickly, causing friction between your foot and shoe.
+Eventually, this friction often wears away at this area, causing pain in your heel and toes.
+As a consequence, this is why it’s essential to check for this.
+If this area is worn down, then it’s time to get new shoes.

 The forefoot

-Your forefoot, known as the “toe box,” is the top of your shoe, which runs up to your ankle.
-The sole of this portion of your shoe should be lined with rubber, but if it wears down over time, it can cause just as much discomfort as sandpaper on your feet.
-If you start to feel this discomfort, it’s time to get a new pair.
+Generally speaking, your forefoot, commonly known as the “toe box,” is the top of your shoe, which typically runs up to your ankle.
+In addition, the sole of this portion of your shoe should be lined with rubber.
+However, if it wears down over time, it can cause just as much discomfort as sandpaper on your feet.
+Therefore, when you start to feel this discomfort, it’s the right time to get a new pair.

-If you don’t want to buy a new pair and need to finish your run or workout, try wearing socks over your feet.
-It will help alleviate some of the discomforts you’re feeling, although it won’t fix the problem entirely.
+Accordingly, in case you don’t want to buy a new pair and need to finish your run or workout, try wearing socks over your feet.
+In fact, this simple tip will help alleviate some of the discomforts you’re feeling, although it won’t fix the problem entirely.

 Out the outsole

-The outsole of your shoe is the bottom of the sole, where you feel the ground while walking or running on it.
-The whole sole underfoot should be made of rubber, which supports your feet while giving them traction too.
+In general, the outsole of your walking or running shoe is the bottom of the sole.
+This is also known as the place where you feel the ground while walking or running on it.
+The whole sole underfoot, generally speaking, should be made of rubber, which supports your feet while giving them traction too.

-The more you wear through this area, the more likely you will slip and lose your balance while running.
-If you notice that you’re slipping around on each step, then it’s time for a new pair.
+As a rule of thumb, the more you wear through this area, the more likely you will slip and lose your balance while running.
+So, if you notice that you’re slipping around on each step, then it’s time for a new pair of running or walking shoes.

 The laces

-If you’ve noticed that you’re somehow able to move your foot more than usual and don’t feel like it’s because you’ve lost weight, then it’s probably time to check out the laces on your shoe.
+If you’ve noticed that you’re somehow able to move your foot more than usual and don’t feel like it is basically because you’ve lost weight, then it’s probably time to check out the laces on your shoe.

 The degree of inner heel wear

-If you feel pain in your arch while running, it’s usually because you’ve worn down the heel of your shoes.
+When you feel pain in your arch while running or simply walking, it’s typically because you have worn down the heel of your shoes.

 The sole

-The sole of your shoe is where most of the weight is placed, so you should check for signs of wear and tear.
+Generally speaking, the sole of your running or walking shoe is where most of the weight is placed, so you should check for signs of wear and tear.

 Signs of such problems as separation and abrasion